patkeav/hs-fullstack-coding-challenge/README.md

 ## Getting Started
 This repo contains a `test.html` file with the specific requirements for the challenge.
 It also contains a `data.const.js` file that holds the data objects for this challenge.
-Feel free to fork this repo or pull down the files to your local.
+Feel free to fork this repo or pull down the files to your local, but do not push directly to this repo.

 ## The Challenge
 You will build a simple shopping cart application that includes, on the front-end, a product list and a shopping cart and, on the back-end, an API that includes a small set of common e-commerce endpoints.
 Frameworks are optional and of your choosing.
 (We like to use Python and VueJS here, as well as Ruby.)